Exercise-Induced Inflammation: Is your hiker diet helping or hurting?

 When inflammation becomes chronic, it can affect the entire body and cause fatigue, muscle damage, soreness, and decreased recovery capacity.
 Avoiding exercise-induced inflammation while thru-hiking may not be possible, but the good news is that your diet can play a big part in reducing (or increasing) this chronic inflammation.

-Exercised-Induced Inflammation and the Traditional Thru-Hiker Diet:
+Exercised-Induced Inflammation and the Traditional Thru-Hiker Diet

 Honeybuns, ramen, and candy bars, oh my!

-These foods are delicious, cheap, and easy to prepare, so it makes sense that so many thru-hikers would rely on them for sustenance.
+These foods are delicious, cheap, and easy to prepare, so it makes sense that many thru-hikers rely on them for sustenance.
 While all foods can fit into a healthy diet, it’s important to understand how they may help (or hinder) performance and recovery.

 Research shows that the standard American diet, high in saturated fat and added sugar and low in fruits and vegetables, is associated with higher markers of acute and chronic inflammation in the body.
 Unfortunately, many thru-hikers forgo fruits and vegetables and eat more added sugar and saturated fat than in their daily lives.

-Pro-inflammatory eating patterns, such as the traditional thru-hiker diet, have been shown to have detrimental effects on both exercise performance and recovery.
+Pro-inflammatory eating patterns, such as the traditional thru-hiker diet, have been shown to have detrimental effects on exercise performance and recovery.
 Over time, the decreased recovery capacity, fatigue, and muscle soreness caused by prolonged inflammation can seriously affect your hiking!

-Anti-inflammatory Diets and Performance:
+Anti-inflammatory Diets & Performance

 On the flip side…